borgestrand/sdr-widget/AW_readme.txt

 The Windows ASIO driver source code is found at: https://github.com/nikkov/Win-Widget

-In order to build it you will need the 2008 vintage of Microsoft's Visual C# and C++ Express tools.
+In order to build it you will need the 2008 and 2012 vintage of Microsoft's Visual C# and C++ Express tools.
+2012 is required for 64-bit builds.

 In order to use the ASIO parts of code you must download closed-source ASIO libraries from Steinberg and copy them manually into the code hierarchy.
 Several